Small but Mighty: How Simone Biles’ Height Helped Her Dominate Gymnastics

 Since then, she has devoted her time to charitable causes, inspiring young gymnasts around the country and speaking out about injustices and inhumane treatment experienced by elite athletes.

-Inspiring Simone Biles Quotes About Her Height
+Simone Biles on Embracing Her Height

 I feel like I’m small and mighty and pack a powerful punch, just like Tide PODS.